Traveling is a passion for lots, a full-time job for major influencers and journalists, and somewhere in between for many more.

-She has worked as an outdoor & tech writer for Digital Trends, as a digital producer for MSN, and as a global content writer for Nike.
+She has worked as an outdoor & tech writer for Digital Trends, a digital producer for MSN, and a global content writer for Nike.

 Her content has appeared in Men’s Journal, The Hollywood Reporter, Yahoo Tech, Gear Junkie, Matador Network, MSN Canada, Stacker, and Bozeman Chronicle.